philipturner/swift-colab/README.md

 The build setup for S4TF is a bit complex.
 The easiest way to use it is to copy the [Swift for TensorFlow test notebook](https://colab.research.google.com/drive/1v3ZhraaHdAS2TGj03hE0cK-KRFzsqxO1?usp=sharing).
 To configure it manually, read the instructions below.

 Swift for TensorFlow does not compile on release toolchains, so choose a Swift development toolchain.
-A bug in the main branch of Swift's GitHub repository [prevent S4TF from compiling](https://github.com/apple/swift/issues/59467), but luckily a few snapshots were released before the bug was exposed.
-Also, every snapshot that comes from the `release/5.7` branch works.
+A bug in the main branch of Swift's GitHub repository [prevents S4TF from compiling](https://github.com/apple/swift/issues/59467), but luckily a few snapshots were released before the bug was exposed.
+Also, every snapshot created from the `release/5.7` branch works.
 The following are just some of the snapshots you can choose:

 - May 4, 2022 Trunk Development Snapshot
 - May 11, 2022 Trunk Development Snapshot
 - May 15, 2022 v5.7 Development Snapshot
 - June 13, 2022 v5.7 Development Snapshot

 Modify the install command at the very top of your Colab notebook.
 In the second line of the first code cell, it says "Replace 5.6.2 with newest Swift version."
-Delete `5.6.2` and replace it with your chosen snapshot.
-If you chose the May 11, 2022 snapshot, you shold have:
+Delete `"5.6.2"` and replace it with your chosen snapshot.
+If you chose the May 11, 2022 snapshot, you should have:

 ```swift
 !bash "install_swift.sh" "2022-05-11" #// Replace 5.6.2 with newest Swift version.